This text is translated into Russian by google automatic human level neural machine.

 "At the moment, much has already been done in terms of reducing the time for obtaining various permits.
 I think that it will not take long to wait for the moment when there really will be one window, not only for our builders, but also for investors, "the deputy chairman of the regional government said.

 “In April and May 2015, entrepreneurs of the region signed contracts with South Korean partners for the supply to Korea of ice cream and peat substrate produced in the Khabarovsk Territory,” Vasily Shikhalev recalled.

 Korean companies are involved in important projects such as housing, modernization of the Khabarovsk airport, the reproduction of seafood.
 In 2015, LSNetworks entered into a project to build a recycling station in the Southern District of Khabarovsk.
 The Korean side has already invested 158 million rubles in its implementation.
 The total volume of South Korean investments will be 600 million rubles.

 For your information:

-The participation of South Korean investors in projects in the territories of advanced development and in the Free Port area of Vladivostok was a central topic for discussion at the V Far-Eastern Russian-Korean Forum, which was held on June 11 in Khabarovsk.
-The platform united representatives of government bodies, business, scientific community from the regions of the Far East and the Republic of Korea.
-Within the framework of five sessions, the participants discussed new approaches to expanding international economic cooperation in such areas as trade, ecology, logistics, and electricity.
+The participation of South Korean investors in projects in priority development areas and in the Free Port of Vladivostok zone became the central topic for discussion at the V Far East Russian-Korean Forum, which took place on June 15-16 in Khabarovsk.
+The platform brought together representatives of government authorities, business, and the scientific community from the regions of the Far East and the Republic of Korea.
+Within five sessions, the participants discussed new approaches to expanding international economic cooperation in areas such as trade, ecology, logistics, and electricity.